 - Less visibility.
 With motorcycles having a slimmer and smaller profile than other types of vehicles, it is not unusual for the driver of a passenger car to state, after having an accident with a motorcycle, “I didn’t even see them.”
-Studies indicate that individuals do, in fact, have difficulty seeing an approaching motorcycle.
+Studies indicate that individuals do have difficulty seeing an approaching motorcycle.
 Visibility is an issue of particular concern in conditions where visibility is already reduced due to nighttime or inclement weather.

 All of this means that motorcyclists require more skills than other drivers.
 Riding a motorcycle requires different skills, too.
-This can increase the risk of an accident for occasional riders who have not had enough practice to hone the necessary skills.
+This can increase the risk of an accident for occasional riders without enough practice to hone the necessary skills.
 To worsen matters, many ride motorcycles without licenses—approximately 29 percent of riders killed in U.S. crashes do not have a valid motorcycle license.
 Licensure is not just about the legal privilege to operate the vehicle—it ensures riders meet the necessary levels of knowledge and skill.

 Common Motorcycle Injuries

-Virtually any type of injury can occur during a motorcycle accident, due to the exposure of the rider’s entire body to the force.
+Virtually any type of injury can occur during a motorcycle accident due to the exposure of the rider’s entire body to the force.